 There might not be as many hours of sunshine in Spain during winter compared to summer.
 However, winter in Southern Spain still offers a late sunset compared to the UK and Northern Europe.
 In Malaga for example you can expect 10 hours of sunshine in mid-November with the sun rising around 8am and setting around 6pm.

 Temperatures during December along the Costa Almeria, Costa Tropical and Costa del Sol average at around 16-18°c in winter.
 With the Canary Islands averaging around 20°c.
-This is a great temperature in comparison to December in London, Paris or Madrid which are usually 6-8°c.
+This is a great temperature in comparison to December in London or Paris which are usually 6-8°c.